Write your book in Reedsy Studio. Try the beloved writing app for free today.

 • How definite do I want my answer to be (do you want to leave enough lingering mystery, for example (as Lynch's ending did) for a sequel or continuation?

-Develop your plot with constructive critique from the Now Novel community.
+Develop your plot with constructive critique from our community.
 Or get detailed, private feedback from an experienced writing coach.

 Is it normal to do these plot developments subconsciously?
 I am trying to writer adventure thriller novels and I guess I have read some many (plus watched films) that the plot structure is ingrained in my head.